dustinspecker/lockal/readme.md

 Also, sometimes downloading is slow, so it would be great if Lockal could access a cache of previous executables it has downloaded.

+Then a coworker says, "Hey, your scripts are cool, but they only support Linux.
+I use a Mac."

 Lockal helps automate this process.

 ## Install lockal